The Inverse Eigenvalue Problem for Linear Trees: Background

 Then we have the inequalities

-\end{thm} The interlacing inequalities significantly constrain the multiplicity lists of a matrix and its principal minors.
-For instance, if $A$ has eigenvalue $\lambda$ with multiplicity $m_A(\lambda)$ and we remove the row and column corresponding to a vertex $v$ in the graph of $A$, we have the result
+\end{thm} The interlacing inequalities significantly constrain the multiplicity lists of a real symmetric or Hermitian matrix and its principal submatrices.
+For instance, if $A$ has eigenvalue $\lambda$ with multiplicity $m_A(\lambda)$ and we remove the row and column corresponding to a vertex $v$ in the graph of $A$, we have

-We also require the neighbors formula, a combinatorial expansion of the determinant which references the underlying graph of a matrix. \begin{thm}[Neighbors formula] \cite{Johnson3} When the underlying graph of a Hermitian matrix $A=(a_{ij})$ is a tree $T$, consider a particular vertex $v$ with neighbors $u_1,\ldots,u_k$.
+We also use the \textit{neighbors formula}, a combinatorial expansion of the determinant with references to the underlying graph of a matrix. \begin{thm}[Neighbors Formula, surveyed in \cite{Johnson3}] When the underlying graph of a Hermitian matrix $A=(a_{ij})$ is a tree $T$, consider a particular vertex $v$ with neighbors $u_1,\ldots,u_k$.
 Let $T_j$ be the branch of $T$ at $v$ which contains $u_j$.
 Let $p_A(t)=\det(tI -A )$ denote the characteristic polynomial of $A$.
 Then

 \end{thm}